vrm-c/vrm.dev/content/en/docs/univrm/install/univrm_upm.md

 Since there is no function that can automatically download the dependencies between packages, please add above git urls in order.

-By changing the version number, You can switch to different version based on your needs.
+By changing the version number, you can switch to different version based on your needs.

 #### Add dependencies in Packages/manifest.json